Eraddak/The-Twicther/README.md

 The weights are saved in the *birds_model.pkl* file.

-Then we used Flask (https://palletsprojects.com/p/flask/) and Heroku (https://www.heroku.com/) to put the AI online.
+Then we used Flask (https://palletsprojects.com/p/flask/) to have a html interface.

 ## Requirements